trogdoro/pebble_motivation_timer/README.md

 Help motivate yourself by setting short timers for tasks, as you do them.
 Press any button to start a pre-programmed timer.
 After they count down, they buzz until you stop them.

-- Down button: "short" (1:30)
+- Up button: "long" (2:30)
-- Middle button: "medium" (2:30)
+- Middle button: "medium" (1:30)
-- Up button: "long" (3:30)
+- Down button: "short" (0:45)

 - Middle button double-click: stop the buzzing
   - or long-press any button

 ## Motivation
-For certian people this can be a low-stress way of getting motivated.
-You can do everything without looking at the watch.
+For certian people, setting short timers for tasks can be a low-stress way of getting motivated.
+You can start and stop timers without looking at the watch.
 It takes only one button press to start a timer, even when a timer is already running (it cancels the current one).

 ## Advanced timers

-- Down button double-click: "clear mind" (0:45)
+- Up button double-click: "long" (2:30)
-- Up button double-click: "think" (0:15)
+- Down button double-click: "very short" (0:30)

+## Tips

-Try doing a "clear mind" timer followed by a "think" timer (15 seconds of intensive thinking) every now and then.
+Try doing a "short" timer to clear your mind, followed by a "very short" timer (15 seconds of intensive thinking about what your next task could be) to help get started when you're feeling lazy / scatterbrained.

 ## Credits
 Created by Craig Muth.
 Thanks to the TeaTimer app, for inspiration and a starting point!

 ## Download and install
 - http://www.mypebblefaces.com/apps/9730/6860/